planet-ai-2023/planet-ai-2023.github.io/_posts/2024-7-14-elemental-abundance.md

 Concentration can be expressed in terms of the number of grams of an element dissolved in 1,000 g of water.
 The unit for this measure is parts per thousand, or ppt.
 For example, salinity is hte measure of the number of grams of salts per kilogram (kg) of water.
 The average salinity of seawater is about 35 g/kg of seawater, or 35 ppt.

 **periodic table**
 The periodic table arranges all the known elements in an array.
 Elments are arranged left to right and top to bottom in order of increasing atomic number, which coincides with increasing atomic mass.
 The rows of elements are periods.
 The period number of an element signifies the highest energy level an electron in that element occupies.
+There are **118** known elements today.
+The first periodic table was published by Dmitri Mendeleev in 1869.
+Everything around us is made of different combinations of elements.
+Elemental analysis can help you identify which elements something is made of.
+You may want to measure elements, rather than the molecues and compounds.

 **counts per second (cps)**
 Counts per second, abbreviated to *cps*.
 Sensitivity is expressed as counts per second per unit concentration (e.g. cps/ppb).
 Without sufficient sensitivity, small particles cannot be detected.